-During the 2020-2021 academic year, the Committee is allowing for proposals of any amount to be submitted during any month to fast track projects.
-The application deadline is at 5 p.m. on the 1st day of the month during months within the academic year.
+The application deadline is at 5 p.m. on the 1st day of the following months: September, October, November, February, March, and April.
+To help the committee to plan and prioritize appropriately, applications requesting more than $1,000.00 are only accepted twice a year, on October 1st and March 1st.
 The Committee does not review proposals during the winter and summer breaks.
-All applications must be signed and emailed to firstname.lastname@example.org by 5:00 PM Eastern Time.
+All applications must be signed and emailed to email@example.com by 5:00 PM Eastern Time.

 How long does it take to receive an answer from the committee?

 Applicants can expect to have an answer within four weeks after submitting a proposal on the 1st of the month.
 The Committee may request additional information or clarification during their deliberation period.
 Applicants could also be asked to revise and resubmit their application, which would extend the process – see more below concerning funding outcomes.